 Instructions

-- Add all ingredients to a blender and process until smooth and creamy, adding a splash of milk/non-dairy milk if you like to thin it to your desired consistency.
+- Add all ingredients to a blender, starting with 1 teaspoon matcha, and process until smooth and creamy.
+Taste and add an extra teaspoon or so of matcha as you like.
+Add an additional splash of milk if needed to thin it to your desired consistency.

 Notes